Mr996M/AMA564-Course-Project/README.md

 ---

 ### Log
-We recorded our initial ideas and searched for some articles to conduct a brief discussion on this topic and wrote down details file in the `Log` folder.
+We recorded our initial ideas and searched for some articles to conduct a brief discussion on the financial fields with deep learning topic and wrote down details file in the `Log` folder.